MIAdib/Housing-Market-Analysis-for-Price-Prediction-and-Insights/README.md

 - Correlation heatmap of key variables

 - Scatter plot of size vs price (with regression trendline)

-You can explore the live dashboard here:
-👉 View Dashboard (HTML)

 ##🧠 Machine Learning Models
 Model	Purpose	Result